Top 10 Tallest Buildings In New York City As of 2021

-The iconic Chrysler Building has hung up its 10th place on our rankings as it gets bumped to 11th place this year.
+The iconic Chrysler Building gets bumped to 12th place this year.

 While not nearly as daunting in height, let's not overlook the up-and-coming neighbors in both Brooklyn and Queens.

 Brooklyn's tallest skyscrapers are all concentrated in the Downtown Brooklyn area, with a few newcomers in Williamsburg as well.

 Although, not as ambitious as Brooklyn's endeavors, Queens touts Long Island City as its skyscraper and new development headquarters.